Music Makers Encyclopedia: P

 DMDB podcast: The Best of Alan Parsons, 1975-2022

 Producer and keyboardist born on 12/20/1948 in London, England.
-Worked on an engineer on classic albums such as the Beatles' Abbey Road and Pink Floyd's Dark Side of the Moon before helming the Alan Parsons Project (76-87).
+Worked as an engineer on classic albums such as the Beatles’ Abbey Road and Pink Floyd’s Dark Side of the Moon before helming the Alan Parsons Project (76-87).

-The Alan Parsons Project featured more than 40 musicians in its decade career, but most prominently featured Eric Woolfson (vocals: 1975-87), Andrew Powell (conductor for the Philharmonia Orchestra), Ian Bairnson (guitar: 75-87), David Paton (bass: 75-86), and Stuart Elliott (drums: 77-87).
+The Alan Parsons Project featured more than 40 musicians in its decade career, but most prominently featured Eric Woolfson (vocals: 1975-87), Andrew Powell (conductor for the Philharmonia Orchestra), Ian Bairnson (g: 75-87), David Paton (b: 75-86), and Stuart Elliott (d: 77-87).
 Some of the most prominent vocalists included John Miles (75,78,86-87), Lenny Zakatek (76-85,87), Colin Blunstone (78,82-85), and Chris Rainbow (79-87).
 Bairnson, Paton, Elliott, and Blunstone also formed the one-off project Keats, produced by Parsons, in 1984.

 Alan Parsons Project Song(s):